postgres/postgres/contrib/pg_tde/documentation/docs/table-access-method.md

         You also don't need to have the superuser privileges to run the `SET` command.

         You can run the SET command anytime during the session.
-This example shows how to set the `tde_heap` access method.
-Replace it with the `tde_heap_basic` if needed.

         ```sql
         SET default_table_access_method = tde_heap;